enricocid/Music-Player-GO/README.md

 # Description

 Welcome to **Music Player GO**, your go-to local Android music player that strikes the perfect balance between simplicity and performance.
-Dive into a world where your music is organized intuitively, offering a minimal yet fully-featured experience.
+Dive into a world where your music is organized intuitively, offering a minimal yet fully-featured experience!

 # Download